 Let’s be real, writing your own about page is the actual worst.
 Second only to the dreaded LinkedIn summary.

-How interesting can all that typical background stuff be?
 Do you honestly want to know what I minored in or read a cute quip about my coffee addiction?

 I’m into craft.
 Like, really into craft.
-I have 3 sewing machines (including an industrial Juki DDL5530 that weighs about half as much as I do), a Leclerc floor loom, a spinning wheel, and a bag of knitting needles I won’t hesitate to shake in your general direction.
+I have 3 sewing machines (including an industrial Juki DDL5530 that weighs about half as much as I do), a Leclerc floor loom, a spinning wheel, and a bag of knitting needles that I won’t hesitate to shake in your general direction.
 I collect ceramics, and the only mugs you’ll find in my apartment are ones that have been handmade by artists I’ve met.

 I’m into family history.
 Specifically, my creative family history.
 I share things people in my family made or have passed on to me (like my Nana’s high school autograph book from 1937) in a blog series I’ve dubbed It’s Genetic.